Gangs of Wasseypur: Development

-Anurag Kashyap said he had wanted to make a film on Bihar with the name Bihar for some time but for various reasons it didn't take off.
+Anurag Kashyap said he had wanted to make a film on Bihar with the name Bihar for some time, but for various reasons it didn't take off.
 In 2008 he met Zeishan Quadri (the writer of Gangs of Wasseypur) who told him about Wasseypur's story.
-He found it unreal to believe that mafia activity and gang war existed at such a high level.
-Zeishan narrated enough stories but what really attracted him was not gang war but the entire story of the emergence of the mafia.
-According to him to tell the story through a few families is what interested him but that also meant a longer reel.
+He found it unreal to believe that mafia activity and gang war existed at such a high level, and what really attracted him was not gang war but the entire story of the emergence of the mafia.
+According to him, to tell the story through a few families is what interested him but that also meant a longer reel.
 "We all know mafia exists but what they do, how they operate, why they do we don't know and that is something which forms the basis of the film".

 Casting

 According to Bajpayee, the role of Sardar Khan is the most negative role he has done till date.
 His motivation for doing this role came from the fact that there was "something new" with the character of Sardar Khan.
 Piyush Mishra and Tigmanshu Dhulia were given the discretion to decide who, among them, would perform the roles of Nasir and Ramadhir.
 Mishra chose the role of Nasir and Dhulia portrayed Ramadhir Singh.
 Chadda revealed in an interview that this role helped her bag 11 film roles.
 This was Huma Qureshi's first film, and she characterised this as her "dream debut".
 Qureshi landed this role after director Anurag Kashyap spotted her in a Samsung commercial he was directing.